AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 ## Multiple Legends

-The following sample shows how to create multiple legends on a single chart.
+The following sample shows how to add multiple legends to a single chart.
 Each legend represents a data row, and each legend item stands for a point on the chart:

 {sample}CS\_Legend\_Standalone\_03{sample}